microverseinc/project-redux-bookstore/milestones/MILESTONE_1.md

 # Milestone 1

 ## Introduction
-You need to build foundation of your project and because that project does not differ much from [React Calculator](https://github.com/microverseinc/project-react-calculator-solution)
-, we'll use same pre-defined components.
-You are going to create project with `react-create-app` package and install `redux` and
-`react-redux` to connect these two pieces together.
+You need to build the foundation of your project and because this project does not differ much from the [React Calculator](https://github.com/microverseinc/project-react-calculator-solution), we'll the use same pre-defined components.
+You are going to create the project with `react-create-app` package and install `redux` and `react-redux` to connect these two pieces together.

 ## Requirements